Open menu for mobile Close menu for mobile

 Our Trustees

-Paul Smith was Tumour Group Lead at the Haematology Trials Group at University College London until his retirement in 2016.
+Paul Smith (Chairman) was Tumour Group Lead at the Haematology Trials Group at University College London until his retirement in 2016.
 He is an author on a number of publications about lymphoma and has been a trustee since 2017.

 Professor Stephen Devereux is a Consultant Haematologist at Kings College Hospital London & Professor of Lymphoma Biology at Kings College London.
 He is involved in clinical trials and laboratory research in lymphoma and has been a trustee since May 2018.